felixdagnon/AWS-serverless-lab/README.md

 ```
 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/21474b21-71e5-4cfe-b064-e06d4f879665)

-5. The Lambda function supports using the create operation to update an item in our DynamoDB table.
+5. The Lambda function supports using the "update" operation to update an item in our DynamoDB table.
 To request this operation, use the following JSON:

 ```json
 {